The annual exhibition of Living & Learning Nillumbik artists and makers.

 - Deadlines must be adhered to.

-- There is a limit of one work per person.
+- There is a limit of one work per person, regardless of the number of courses you may have participated in during the year.
 Size restrictions and space limitations apply:

 - A 3D work may consist of multiple items, or be a set, but must be able to be displayed as a single work.